jamerst/AutoTag/README.md

 - `%3`: TV Episode Number
 - `%4`: TV Episode Title

+#### Numeric Format Strings
+Numeric variables (TV season/episode and movie year) also support a format string to specify the format of the number.
+They support the standard numeric format specifiers of `0` and `#`.

+Example: to get the name "Series S01E01 Title.mkv", use the format `%1 S%2:00E%3:00 %4`.

 ### Regex Pattern
 The custom regex pattern is used on the full file path, not just the file name.
 This allows AutoTag to tag file structures where the series name is not in the file name, e.g. for the structure `Series/Season 1/S01E01 Title.mkv`.